 - Do’t focus just on risk

 I think that Martin brings up some great ideas of what a digital scholar looks like – and there are many of them already out there.
 I hope to not only witness, but also be part of this academic revolution.
 The changing landscape of technology, information and communication is challenging higher education to rethink its approach to learning.
-I think that online resources are very social and collaborative, and I hope to see these emerging tools push the academic realm outside of the traditional boundaries and expectations.
+Online resources are very social and collaborative, and I hope to see these emerging tools push the academic realm outside of the traditional boundaries and expectations.
 With current developments in educational technology, learning communities have the ability to enhance peer-to-peer connections, social learning, knowledge sharing, and critical thinking for researchers.
 When learners/researchers become creators, narrators and digital contributors of their own academic fields, many gain further in-depth meaning and purpose in the learning process.